 Transitioning again.
-Trying to maintain a respectfully distance between this and the next pictures.
+Trying to maintain a respectful distance between this and the next pictures.

 And inserting a peaceful scene.

 This is in a ghost town.
-Only 3 buildings and these cars, plus the sign shown below.
+Only three buildings and these cars, plus the sign, are shown below.
 Meant to be a satire (is that the word?) of the Cadillac Ranch.
-One of my resources refers to it as being in “Panhandle TX” but doesn’t show on the map.
+However one of my resources refers to it as being in “Panhandle, TX,” but it doesn’t show on the map.
 Maybe just because Route 66 goes across the TX panhandle.
 (By the way, how many states have panhandles?)

 This sign is on the other side of the buildings away from the cars.
 The buildings also have “haunted” painted on them.